Guru Ka Tal, India - Things to Do in Guru Ka Tal

 Visit the Sacred Lake and Gurdwaras

-Booking Tip: Photography is generally allowed in outdoor areas but ask permission before photographing inside gurdwaras or during prayers.
+Booking Tip: Photography is generally allowed but be respectful and ask permission before photographing people.
 Early morning and late afternoon provide the best lighting.
-Respect the sanctity of the place while taking photos.
+Maintain silence in designated meditation areas.

 Getting There